James Bloodworth (journalist): Books

 Bloodworth is the author of The Myth of Meritocracy: Why Working-Class Kids Still Get Working-Class Jobs (Biteback Publishing) which was published in 2016.

 Bloodworth's Hired: Six Months Undercover in Low-Wage Britain (Atlantic Books) was published in March 2018.
 To research the conditions faced by those working in low-paid and minimum-wage jobs, the author spent six months employed in such posts.
 This included periods working as a care worker in Blackpool, an Uber driver and in the UK packaging warehouse of Amazon.
 Bloodworth claimed in his book that Amazon workers were urinating in coke bottles because they were afraid to take bathroom breaks.
 The claim was repeated by US Congress member Alexandria Ocasio-Cortez in 2019 when she tweeted at Amazon: "Is that culture of 'strict performance' why Amazon workers have to urinate in bottles & work while on food stamps to meet 'targets?'"

 According to one review, the book has been praised "across the political spectrum".
 In May 2019, Hired was longlisted for the Orwell Prize for political writing.
 Hired was also chosen by The Times as its current affairs book of the year 2018.
 In The Observer, Nick Cohen described Bloodworth as "the best young leftwing writer Britain has produced in years".

+Bloodworth's third book, Lost Boys: A Personal Journey Through the Manosphere, was published by Atlantic Books in June 2025.
+The book was selected by Prospect as one of its recommended books for the summer.